systemmonkey42/hevc-conversion/README.md

 ## Setup

 1. Instal Ruby 2.1.0+
-2. Install (ffmpeg)[https://ffmpeg.org/download.html] near version 2.5.10
+2. Install (ffmpeg)[https://ffmpeg.org/download.html] near version 2.5.10.  `sudo apt-get install ffmpeg`
-3. gem install 'streamio-ffmpeg'
+3. gem install `streamio-ffmpeg`
 4. Optional: Install screen or tmux.
 This is to allow it to run in the background after closing SSH on a server.
 5. Edit the script.
 6. Run the script.
 7. Automate/cron?